 What does ammonium bicarbonate have to offer your garden?

-In the garden, bicarbonates are touted as cure-all treatments of powdery mildew, grey mold, septoria leaf spot, and other fungal diseases, particularly sodium bicarbonate (baking soda) and potassium bicarbonate.
+In the garden, bicarbonates are touted as cure-all treatments of powdery mildew, gray mold, septoria leaf spot, and other fungal diseases, particularly sodium bicarbonate (baking soda) and potassium bicarbonate.
 The truth is, baking soda is a type of salt and always a bad idea in the garden.
 Potassium bicarbonate, on the other hand, is an effective organic fungicide.

 But what about ammonium bicarbonate?
 What are bicarbonates, anyway?